vapor-community/path-indexable/README.md

 ## 📖 Documentation

-Visit the Vapor web framework's [documentation](https://docs.vapor.codes) for instructions on how to use this package
+Visit the Vapor web framework's [documentation](http://docs.vapor.codes) for instructions on how to use this package.

 ## 💧 Community

-We pride ourselves on providing a diverse and welcoming community.
-Join your fellow Vapor developers in [our slack](http://vapor.team) and take part in the conversation.
+Join the welcoming community of fellow Vapor developers in [slack](http://vapor.team).

 ## 🔧 Compatibility

-Node has been tested on OS X 10.11, Ubuntu 14.04, and Ubuntu 15.10.
+Core has been tested on macOS and Ubuntu.